svenkreiss/decouple/README.md

 You need the right ROOT version.
 There are a few features that are not in main root yet:

 - BatchProfileLikelihood scripts
-- proper HistFactory copy constructors for python counting models

 To get the version that is used for development, use something like:

 ```
 git clone -b development https://github.com/svenkreiss/root.git root_branch_v534
 ```

-NOTE: currently, you need the special branch `hfBugs` instead of `development` that fixes the copy constructors in HistFactory.

 In addition to the PYTHONPATH extension above, you will then also need: